igorbonadio/toy_compiler/README.md

 sum.arity                     # => 2
 ```

-You can define and call functions using the thin® way: _under construction_
+You can define and call functions using the thin® way:

 ```python
 sum = function(a, b):